Flux 7 Helps HomeAway Save Christmas in the Nick of Time

 In addition to being highly available, the design was cost effective, autoscaling to meet demand across eight different markets and seven different languages for France, Germany, Italy, Portugal, Spain, the US and the UK that saw traffic peak at different times.
 The results reached 300 million unique viewers via online, print and TV press coverage, 250 stories in eight countries around the world.

 The system was built using AWS Elastic Beanstalk and Amazon RDS with a MySQL engine.
+It included Amazon CloudFront and AWS Web Application Firewall to boost security and improve performance.
 Housed on the same servers, the websites shared resources and featured secure data transmission via SSL HTTPs.
 Parents knew their child’s information would be safe and could plan a holiday retreat knowing their child could rest assured Saint Nick would find them on Christmas Day.

 Read how we're building infrastructure to help websites deliver new features, fast with continuous integration and continuous delivery.